nineslop/MathPC/README.md

    - Convert numbers between different number bases (from base 2 to 16) to decimal (base 10).

 5. **Physics**:
+   - **Kinematics**
+      - Calculate displacement, time, and speed for uniform motion.
+      - Compute velocity, displacement, initial velocity, and acceleration for uniformly accelerated motion.
-   - **Kinematics**: Calculate velocity, acceleration, displacement, and time using the basic kinematic equations.
+      - Solve equations relating velocity, acceleration, and displacement.
+   - **Dynamics**
-   - **Forces**: Calculate force, mass, and acceleration using Newton's Second Law.
+      - Apply Newton's Second Law to calculate force, mass, and acceleration.
-   - **Energy**: Compute kinetic energy, potential energy, and work done.
+      - Support calculations for mass and acceleration based on given forces.
-   - **Momentum**: Calculate momentum and impulse.
+   - **Motion and Velocity Relationships**
-   - **Simple Harmonic Motion**: Calculate the period, frequency, and amplitude of simple harmonic oscillators.
-   - **Physics Constants**: The program uses a comprehensive set of physics constants, which are stored in the `physics_constants.h` file.
-These constants include fundamental quantities like the speed of light, gravitational constant, Planck's constant, elementary charge, Boltzmann constant, and more.
+      - Derive relationships between velocity, initial velocity, acceleration, and displacement.
+      - Compute values using advanced motion equations, including terminal velocity.
+   - **Scalable Physics Constants**
+      - Incorporates predefined constants for accurate physical computations.

 6. **Function Graphing**:
    - (This module has been intended but not yet implemented in the provided code, the implementation will be with the OpenGL library).